 Maryland Driving Records

-Your Maryland driving record is a history of your driving violations, accidents, and other important information.
-This record is maintained by the Maryland Motor Vehicle Administration (MVA) and is available to you, your employer, insurance companies, and other interested parties.
+Your driving history in Maryland is a chronicle of traffic infractions, collisions, and other significant facts.
+The Maryland Motor Vehicle Administration (MVA) keeps track of this information, accessible to you, your employer, insurance providers, and other interested parties.

 The information on your driving record is divided into three categories: